Bridging Physics-based and Data-driven modeling for Learning Dynamical Systems: Introduction

-\begin{compactenum} \item We study the learning of dynamical systems for forecasting, even with unobserved variables.
-We perform a benchmark study of both physics-based and data-driven models for predicting the COVID-19 dynamics among the cumulative confirmed, removed and death cases. \item We propose a hybrid model, \method, with a novel compartmental model and automatic differentiation for forecasting COVID-19.
-Our method obtains a 57.4\% reduction in mean absolute errors for 7-days ahead prediction compared with the best DL competitor. \item We provide empirical evidence to explain the inferior performance of DL by learning \textit{Lotka-Volterra}, \textit{FitzHugh–Nagumo} and \textit{SEIR} dynamics.
-We found that widely-used DL models fail to learn the correct dynamics when there is distribution shift either in the data space or the parameters of the dynamical system. \end{compactenum}
+\begin{compactenum} \item We study dynamical systems for forecasting, even with unobserved variables.
+We formalize auto-differentiation for physics-based mechanistic models as \texttt{AutoODE} and propose a novel compartmental model for forecasting COVID-19.
+Our method obtains a 57.4\% reduction in mean absolute error for 7-days ahead prediction compared to the best DL competitor. \item We perform a benchmark study of physics-based mechanistic models and data-driven DL methods for predicting the COVID-19 dynamics among the cumulative confirmed, removed and death cases.
+We notice that physics-based models significantly outperform DL methods for COVID-19 forecasting, especially for the number of infected and removed cases. \item We expand our study to other systems including \textit{Lotka-Volterra}, \textit{FitzHugh–Nagumo} and \textit{SEIR} dynamics.
+We observe that the inferior performance of DL is mainly due to distribution shift.
+Many widely used DL models often fail to learn the correct dynamics when there is distribution shift either in the data or the parameters of the dynamical system. \end{compactenum}